Communication is a two-way process. – Why and How to Listen Well

 - Reflect back what you have heard and ask whether you have understood your loved one accurately.

-- Ask questions to improve your understanding of his experiences and point of view.
+- Ask questions to improve your understanding of her experiences and point of view.

 - Express empathy for what he is feeling.

-- Avoid reactive listening.
+Avoid reactive listening.
 Listen to understand, instead of thinking about how you can argue back or convince the person to change her wrong beliefs.
-Avoid interrupting, criticizing or giving advice.
-Even if she criticizes you, let it be.
+Avoid interrupting or criticizing.
+Even if she criticizes you, don’t argue.
 Recognize that criticisms and blame generally come from the illness and typically have little to do with you personally.

-- You may need to set limits on when, where and how long you can listen.
+You may need to set limits on when, where and how long you can listen.
 Try to choose a time and place when your loved one wants to talk and you will be able to focus your attention on listening well.
-When you can’t listen well any more, say something like “I’m sorry.
+When you need a break from listening, say something like “I’m sorry.
 I know you probably have more to say, but I need to take a break now.”
 This type of limit setting helps to make it safe for you and your loved one, and will help you to remain calm as you listen.